Caper

-Plant
+Description

 The shrubby plant is many-branched, with alternate leaves, thick and shiny, round to ovate.
 The flowers are complete, sweetly fragrant, and showy, with four sepals and four white to pinkish-white petals, many long violet-coloured stamens, and a single stigma usually rising well above the stamens.

-Range
+Accepted infraspecifics

+Eleven subspecies and variants are accepted, according to Plants of the World Online: